Handling a large control group

-When creating your Canvas, you may have expected your audience to split evenly between your control group and your variant group, like in our example below.
+When creating your Canvas, you may have expected your audience to split evenly between your control group and your variant group, like in the following example.
 We can explain why that is and how to fix it!

-The group a user joins (either the control group or variant group) depends on their settings.
+The group that a user joins depends on their settings.
+This can be either the control group or variant group.
 A user will enter a Canvas when they fit all of your criteria defined in the Entry Step.
 When setting up your Canvas, you define what percentage of users will enter each variant and the control group.

-If your control group is large compared to your variant group (and this is not your intent), we recommend that you:
+If your control group is large compared to your variant group (and this is not your intent), we recommend the following:

 - Set your entry audience filter to “Is Push Enabled”.